thephpleague/period/docs/4.0/duration.md

 A duration is the continuous portion of time between two datepoints expressed as a `DateInterval` object.
 The duration cannot be negative.

 The `Duration` class is introduced to ease duration manipulation.
-This class extends PHP's `DateInterval` class by adding a new named constructor.
+This class extends PHP's `DateInterval` class.

-## Named constructor
+## Constructors

 ### Duration::create